SharmaPurvanshi/Demographic_Analysis/README.md

 - Under Age 5 Mortality for Females

 The data is of high quality, with only 10 out of 454 observations having missing values, which were removed, leaving 444 observations for analysis.

+### Data Source
+The International Data Base (IDB) contains various demographic data (currently from 1950 to 2100) on all states and regions of our world that are recognized by the U.S. Department of State and have a population of 5000 or more.
+The sources of the database are information from state institutions, such as censuses, surveys, or administrative records, as well as estimates and projections by the U.S. Census Bureau itself.

+The dataset in the file `census2002_2022.csv` contains a small extract from the IDB.
+It includes life expectancy at birth and under age 5 mortality rates for 227 countries from 2002 and 2022.
+Both variables are stratified by sex, and the countries are divided geographically into 5 regions and 21 subregions.
+For exact definitions of these variables, see the [Glossary](https://www.census.gov/programs-surveys/international-programs/about/glossary.html).
+For further details regarding data collection, see the [IDB Program](https://www.census.gov/programs-surveys/international-programs/about/idb.html).

 ### Project Objective
 The objective is to conduct a descriptive analysis to extract meaningful insights about life expectancy and under-age five mortality.
 The analysis includes: